 Where I see this a lot is in the resolution of unacceptable terms.
 For example, if an inspection report notes some evidence of water infiltration in the basement, an agent might write on the amendment “fix water infiltration” or “fix water infiltration in basement.”
 The parties to the transaction know what this means (or at least they think they do), but a court later may not if the judge is asked to intepete the contractor.
 Moreover, the term “fix” is ambiguous.
 What the buyer thinks is an appropriate fix for a defect, might not be the same as what the seller thinks.
 Therefore, this could create dispute later down the road when water again starts entering the basement.

 The other issue with agent amendments to contracts is the fact that most agents are not lawyers.
 This doesn’t mean that some agents could not draft contract language as well as attorneys, but there are many that can not.
 Attorneys — at a minimum — take two full semesters of training that relates to drafting contract amendments — property law and contracts.
 In contrast, real estate agents take a one week course that touch on these topics, but along with many others such as real estate license laws, real estate marketing, and other aspects of being a real estate agent.
 Moreover, many attorneys have the advantage of seeing contract terms be litigated so as to understand who courts generally interpret contracts.
 As such, whenever there are unique terms to a contract, it is highly recommended you have an attorney review the contract and addenda.

 Because contracts that utilize the KCRAR forms are very standard and we have reviewed hundreds of those contracts before, we can focus our review on just the additional language added by the agent.
-Therefore, we offer review of standard KCRAR forms for a flat rate of $175.
-You can schedule a time to go over your real estate contracts by clicking here or giving us a call.
+Therefore, we offer review of standard KCRAR forms for low flat rate.